v4n00/Econometrics/practice exercises.md

 $$\lvert-9.05\rvert > 1.96 \Leftrightarrow \lvert t_{calc} \rvert > t_{critic} \Rightarrow \text{reject } H_0$$

 > The coefficient for the $\text{totwrk}$ variable is statistically significant.
 This suggests that total work has a statistically significant effect on sleep.
 Also, because the coefficient is negative, that means that it is a **trade-off**.
+For each additional minute spent working, sleep decreases by $0.163$ minutes.

 # Exercise 6 - True or False?